-The output power of the transmitter can be adapted directly by adjusting the sinusoidal amplitude based on the Received Signal Strength Indicator (RSSI).
-The RSSI level to trigger the switch of output power can be simply defined as parameter and used as input for the software API.
-More details on Digital Dynamic Power Control (DDPC) are explained in chapter 3.4.7.
+Output power of the transmitter can be adapted directly by adjusting the sinusoidal amplitude based on the Received Signal Strength Indicator (RSSI).
+More details on Digital Dynamic Power Control (DDPC) is explained in 3.4.7.

 3.4.2.
 Analog/Digital Receiver